AlexRoar/FastList/README.md

 **Confroms to `CustomStringConvertible`, `Collection`, and `Sequence` protocols**

+## Install

+Add to packages in your xcode project: https://github.com/AlexRoar/FastList.git

 ## Algo & Features

 - All nodes are stored in uniform memory chunk and link each-other by indices.
 Therefore, list is easily copyable and cache-friendly.